lit/lit.dev/packages/lit-dev-content/site/docs/resources/community.md

     of our team members can also be found tweeting about Lit, and the latest developments in the web platform.

+*   **Talk about Lit on [GitHub Discussions](https://github.com/lit/lit/discussions).** For longer questions or ideas about Lit, or to see what others are talking about, GitHub discussions are a great way to connect with the team and community.

 *   **Find answers on [StackOverflow](https://stackoverflow.com/questions/tagged/lit+or+lit-html+or+lit-element).**
     Search the [`lit`, `lit-element`, and `lit-html`](https://stackoverflow.com/questions/tagged/lit+or+lit-html+or+lit-element) tags when looking for answers.
 You can also find help on underlying web standards with